ohussNJ/Pacman/README.md

 ## Setup
 * Copy all files into the same directory
-* Copy the path to the image files into lines 72-77
+* Copy the path of the image files into lines 72-77
 * Run Pacman.java file

 ## Demo